bmallo/DAF-seq-primer-designer/README.md

 # DAF-seq Primer Designer

 A Python pipeline for designing PCR primers optimized for DAF-seq treated DNA.
-This tool addresses the unique challenge that cytosine deamination creates: converted cytosines become uracils (and subsequently thymines after PCR), reducing primer binding efficiency when primers contain guanines.

 ## Table of Contents